Inverse design of ultracompact multi-focal optical devices by diffractive neural networks

-In order to address this important challenge, we propose here multi-layer designs that directly leverage the flexibility of diffractive neural networks (D$^2$NNs) for the engineering of novel multispectral diffractive devices with targeted spectral response and spatial point-spread functions (PSFs) at two different visible wavelengths.
-Recently, D$^2$NNs that combine optical diffraction with deep learning capabilities have been reported and applied to all-optical diffraction-based systems that implement object recognition \cite{lin2018all}.
-Moreover, D$^2$NNs have also been demonstrated successfully for the inverse design of multi-layered diffractive devices that achieve pulse shaping \cite{veli2021terahertz} and broadband filtering \cite{luo2019design}.
-These devices are macroscopic with typical dimensions up to the $cm$ size and are fabricated using 3D printing for applications in the Terahertz domain \cite{luo2019design,veli2021terahertz}.
-In this paper, we implement D$^2$NNs for the inverse design of two-layer, ultracompact dual-band DOEs.
-The D$^2$NNs are trained to maximize the focusing efficiencies for $\lambda_1$ at $f_1$ and $\lambda_2$ at $f_2$.
+In this paper, we introduce and utilize a-D$^2$NNs that leverage an adaptive loss weight algorithm for the inverse design of two-layer, ultracompact dual-band DOEs.
+The a-D$^2$NNs are trained to maximize the focusing efficiencies for $\lambda_1$ at $f_1$ and $\lambda_2$ at $f_2$.
 The engineered devices show efficiencies over $50\%$ at both targeted wavelengths, which exceeds the limit of phase-modulated single layer DOEs \cite{lin2016photonic,arbabi2016multiwavelength,britton2020compact}.
 We systematically investigate how the focusing efficiencies vary with the distance between the two diffractive layers and the pixel size, taking into account practical fabrication constraints.
 We also investigate how the efficiency is affected by the phase discretization level of the proposed diffractive devices.
-However, the obtained phase designs can also be implemented using current metasurface technology \cite{Khorasaninejadeaam8100,IPRNA,Banerji:19}.
+In addition, the obtained phase designs can also be implemented using current metasurface technology \cite{Khorasaninejadeaam8100,IPRNA,Banerji:19,Yilmaz_2019}, including the recently developed doublet metasurface fabrication approach \cite{groever2017meta,Augusto2022Fundamental}.
 An important aspect of our approach is the design of the spectral lineshapes of DOEs.
 In fact, we demonstrate dual-band devices with designed bandwidths that are narrower compared to diffractive lenses with the same aperture size.
-Finally, we show that D$^2$NNs can be implemented to design devices with desired spatial PSFs, including DOEs that produce super-oscillatory fields with focal spots below the diffraction limit \cite{rogers2013optical}.
+Finally, we show that a-D$^2$NNs can be implemented to design devices with desired spatial PSFs, including DOEs that produce super-oscillatory fields with focal spots below the diffraction limit \cite{rogers2013optical}.